jwood/campfire-audio-notification/README.md

 ## Description
-A user script that enables audio notifications in Campfire when a message is received from a specific user or when it contains a specific word.
+Play an audio notification when a message in Campfire is received from a specific user or when it contains a specific word.

 ## Usage